This guide is designed to help you navigate Library-licensed and open access research sources beyond what you might easily find in UC Library Search.

 Just learning about a topic?
 Start with secondary sources like books or law review articles.
 Law review articles are the scholarly journal of the legal world and often contain citations to relevant cases and legislation on the topic at hand.
-Reading law review articles on your research topic can save you lots time.
+Reading law review articles on your research topic can save you a lot of time.

-Nexis Uni (formerly LexisNexis Academic), WestlawNext, and HeinOnline contain the full text of law review articles and other research tools including legal encyclopedias and other reference books.
-These databases also include the full text of federal and state case law (published court opinions), regulations, and statutes.
+Nexis Uni (formerly LexisNexis Academic), WestlawNext, and HeinOnline contain the full text of law review articles.
+They also all have the full text of federal and state case law (court opinions) as well as other research tools including encyclopedias and other reference books.

 General search guides